 You can determine the internal time server to act as local time server for your network.
+If you have a time server available, you should not activate this function.

 Click on Yes/No to determine the internal time server to act/not to act as local time server.